1. About this policy

-1. This document explains what you can expect from Essex County Council Trading Standards.
+1.1.
+This policy explains what you can expect from Essex County Council Trading Standards.
 Whether you are a business, a member of the public or an employee of a local business we are committed to providing you with an efficient, courteous and helpful service and this document tells you how we aim to do that and what standards we will meet.

 2. What are we striving to achieve?